Cyclic stratum of Frobenius manifolds, Borel-Laplace $(\boldsymbol\alpha,\boldsymbol\beta)$-multitransforms, and integral representations of solutions of Quantum Differential Equations: Introduction

 Some motivational comments for introducing these new tools are in order.
 The notions of master functions and master differential equations define analogs, for an arbitrary Frobenius manifold, of well-known objects in Gromov-Witten and quantum cohomology theories.
 Namely, in the case of quantum cohomology the components of Givental's $J$-function (w.r.t. an \emph{arbitrary} cohomology basis) define a generating set of master functions.
 Moreover, the master differential equation is (up to re-scaling of the unknown function) a quantum differential equation as defined e.g. in \cite[Section 10.3]{cox}, see Section \ref{sec5}.
 In our opinion the concepts of cyclic stratum, master functions, and master differential equations may represent relevant notions in the analytic theory of Frobenius manifolds.
-We stress e.g. the ``experimental'' evidence of relations with the geometry of distinguished subsets of Frobenius manifolds: in all the examples considered so far, the $\mc A_\La$-stratum described above coincides with the \emph{Maxwell stratum}, defined as the closure of the set of \emph{semisimple coalescing points}.
-We conjecture that this holds true in general, see Conjecture \ref{conjaL}.
-It would be interesting to study relations with results of \cite{CDG0,CDG}, concerning the isomonodromic description of Frobenius manifolds at semisimple coalescing points.
+For example, any contingent relations with the geometry of distinguished subsets of Frobenius manifolds (e.g.\,\,bifurcation diagram, Maxwell stratum, caustic) deserve further investigations.
+In that regard, it would be interesting to study relations with results of \cite{CDG0,CDG}, concerning the isomonodromic description of Frobenius manifolds at semisimple coalescing points.
 This point will be addressed in a future publication.

-1.3$\,\,\,${\bf Borel-Laplace multitransforms.} In Section \ref{BL}, we introduce a pair of multilinear transforms in both a formal and an analytical setting.
+1.4$\,\,\,${\bf Borel-Laplace multitransforms.} In Section \ref{BL}, we introduce a pair of multilinear transforms in both a formal and an analytical setting.

 For $h\in\N^*$, and a given $h$-tuple $\bm\kappa\in (\C^*)^h$, we introduce a ring $\mathscr F_{\bm \kappa}(A)$ of Ribenboim generalized power series \cite{riben2,riben1} with both coefficients and exponents in a finite dimensional, commutative, associative, and unitary $\C$-algebra $A$.
 The numbers $\kappa_i$'s play a role of ``weights'' for the exponents of the power series.
 In such a formal setting, given $\bm\al,\bm\bt\in(\C^*)^h$, we introduce the {\it Borel-Laplace $(\bm\al,\bm\bt)$-multitransforms} as two $A$-multilinear maps rescaling the weights